benjaminpreiss/fedoraCoreOs_on_openstack/README.md

 Running fedora core os on openstack with ansible.

-## How to create the fedora core os ignition file

-### Generate ssh keys

-1. Generate ssh keys using `ssh-keygen`.
-This [link](https://www.ssh.com/ssh/keygen/) will help.
-The public key will be needed at a later point in this tutorial!
-2. It might be wise to pass ssh key management to `ssh-agent`.
-This [link](https://www.ssh.com/ssh/agent) will help.
-It is important that you remember the passwort for the private key!

-### Fedora core os configuration

-1. Create a fedora core os configuration file ending with `...fcc.yaml`.
-Minimal example:

-    ```yaml
-    variant: fcos
-    version: 1.0.0
-    passwd:
-      users:
-        - name: core
-          ssh_authorized_keys:
-            - ssh-rsa AAAAB3NzaC1...
-    ```

-    The ssh key is omitted on purpose.
-Replace `ssh-rsa AAAAB3NzaC1...` with the **complete** contents of the public key file `<public-key-file-name>.pub` generated in the previous chapter **Generate ssh keys**.

-### Generate fedora core os ignition file from config

-The ignition file generation can be easily done using [fcct](https://docs.fedoraproject.org/en-US/fedora-coreos/using-fcct/).
-I recommend the following procedure for obtaining fcct and using it (requires docker and/or podman, both cli commands can be used interchangeably):

-1. Obtain fcct according to above link.
-As of today:

-    ```bash
-    podman pull quay.io/coreos/fcct:release
-    ```

-2. Run fcct on configuration file according to above link.
-Powershell command is slightly different than bash.
-As of today for powershell:

-    ```powershell
-    Get-Content <example-fcc-path>.yaml | docker run -i --rm quay.io/coreos/fcct --pretty --strict > <transpiled-config-path>.ign
-    ```

 ## Prepare openstack to run fedora core os

 ### How to create the openstack fedora core os image